kenny-caldieraro/Sliders-timer-replica/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Sliders Timer Replica © 2021 by Kenny Caldieraro is licensed under CC BY-NC-SA 4.0  - see the LICENSE file for details.